magreenbaum/terraform-aws-rabbitmq/README.md

 Node becomes unresponsive ?
 Autoscaling group and ELB Health Checks will automatically replace it with new one, without data loss.

 Note: The VPC must have `enableDnsHostnames` = `true` and `enableDnsSupport` = `true` for the private DNS names to be resolvable for the nodes to connect to each other.

+## Debugging
+If you can SSH onto one of the nodes you can run:
+`docker exec rabbitmq rabbitmqctl cluster_status` to see the cluster status of that node.